 FOOD & DISHES IN BANGALORE:

 A guy will always struggle with south Indian dishes, even after 10 years of stay.
-Most north Indians prefer to cook Daal, Chawal, Shabhi, Roti, etc. But, many bachelors also manage with Maggie and boiled eggs.
+Most North Indians prefer to cook Daal, Chawal, Shabji, Roti, etc. But, many bachelors also manage with Maggie, bread and boiled eggs.

 Eating at hotels every day is not advisable, as it can affect your health and it also wouldn’t be any cheaper.
-For an idea, a simple dish will nearly cost you at least Rs.
-60, or even more.
+For an idea, a simple dish will nearly cost you minimus Rs.
+60, or more.

 TRANSPORTATION & TRAFFIC IN BANGALORE:

-Also, we all should know that the traffic issue is taking poorer shape with every passing year.
-In the morning and evening hours, it takes about 1 to 2 hours to cover the distance of 10 KM by buses.
+Also, the traffic condition is getting worse in Bengaluru with every passing year.
+During office hours (8am-10am: 5pm-8pm), it takes about 1 to 2 hours to cover the distance of 10 KM by buses.

 ACCOMMODATION IN BANGALORE:

-Housing in Bangalore is a costly affair.
-It is just costlier than other mega cities of India.
+Accommodations in Bangalore is a costly affair.
 But it also depends a lot on the localities.
-PG rates are about 6-7k, one BHKs are about 10-15k, and a flat for at least 40 lac.
-But due to the arrival of e-commerce web portals like housing.com the competition has increased.
-Thus, one can find the accommodation as per his/her pocket with the help if online services.
+PG rates are about 6-7k, one BHKs are about 10-15k, and an apartment for minimum 40 lac.
+One can find the accommodation as per his/her pocket with the help if online services.

 JOBS & EMPLOYMENT IN BANGALORE:

-If you are not an ITian, you must have good communicative skills in English.
+If you are not into IT/ITes, you must have good communicative skills in English.

 Try avoiding BPO jobs, though may appear lucrative.
-But eventually, they don’t offer great career.
+But eventually, they are not good for career growth.
 Also, this industry is not very stable.
-Now a days they have reduced the pay packages too.
+Nowadays they have reduced the pay scales too.

 Go for sales and marketing jobs.
-It would be hell though in the beginning, but they will give your career a better prospect.
+They would be painful in the beginning, but they will give your career a better prospect.

 PEOPLE & LIFESTYLE IN BANGALORE:

 One can easily win their hearts by respecting their language and cinema.
-Most Bangalorians can understand and speak Hindi, but only in necessity.
+Most Bangaloreans can understand and speak Hindi, but only in necessity.
 There is no lack of fun & entertainment in Bangalore.